wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.1.0, *released 04/11/14*

+* Added better trackback spam protection.
+This version adds a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
+If they don't match, then it is spam, *without fail*.
+This will eliminate more than 99.99% of trackback spam.
+Trackback spammers don't send spam out from the same server where their clients' websites reside.
+* Added new filters to the spam algorithm.
+* Made improvements to the overall compatibility with caching plugins.
+* Fixed a bug where the plugin was incorrectly detecting proxies.

 Version 1.1.0.0, *released 04/07/14*

 * Replaced all instances of eregi() function, which is deprecated in PHP 5.3.
 (Meaning it still works, but is being phased out and will be eliminated in a future version.)
 The plugin was already fully compatible with PHP 5.2 and below, and this update ensures full compatibility with PHP 5.3+.
-* Improved spam algorithm.
+* Added new filters to the spam algorithm.

 Version 1.0.1.1, *released 04/03/14*

-* Improved spam algorithm.
+* Added new filters to the spam algorithm.
-* Improved security.
+* Added additional security checks.
 * Code improvements and minor bug fixes.

 Version 1.0.1.0, *released 03/26/14*

 * Improved compatibility with popular caching plugins.
+This version adds detection to see if caching is active or not, and if specific cache plugins are active, and makes adjustments accordingly.

 Version 1.0.0.0, *released 03/10/14* - Over 20 improvements from its predecessor WP-SpamFree...including: